Examples of SWOT Analysis

-- When I have too much on my plate, I tend to be in a haste to clear my ‘to do’ list since I want everything to be delivered before the deadline.
-This usually results in a compromise in the quality of my work.
+- When I have too much on my plate, I tend to be in haste to clear my ‘to do’ list since I want everything to be delivered before the deadline.
+It usually results in a compromise in the quality of my work.

 - Due to my habit of delivering before time, I get stressed out due to the work volumes and the limited time.

 - A major competitor has suffered reputational damage as a result of their poor service to smaller clients.

 - I will be attending one of the most awaited marketing conferences in the marketing industry.
 It will be an opportunity for me to meet new people and enhance my networking.

 - The marketing head is due for maternity leave soon.
 It would be a learning opportunity for me to understand her work and take over her task while she is on leave.